 Frequency & Problems.
 Most trains run about every 7-10 minutes.
 Some trains servicing the outer boroughs may take as much as 15 minutes to arrive.
 If you arrive on a platform that is empty it means that a train has just left the station.
 If you wait more than 10 or 12 minutes and you are still the only one standing there, start looking for signs.
 Often when this is the case it means that a train is not coming and you did not miss one.
 On the other hand, if you arrive and the platform is completely crowded there is a problem.
 Ask someone who looks a little bit unhappy how long they've been waiting.
 If it has been more than 15 minutes there is a problem, and you may want to consider a taxi.
 If a train arrives during rush hour and all the cars are full except for one.
 Don't get on the empty train!
 In the summer it means that there is no air conditioning!
 Or it may mean that there is something very smelly on that car!
 The locals know best.

-Handicap access.
-The NYC subway system was built over 100 years ago when those with disabilities were left to fend for themselves.
-Although the city has tried to make public transit more accessible, it is far from perfect.
-Not many subway stations are equipped with elevators.
+ADA Accessible Stations.
+The NYC subway system was built over 100 years ago when those with physical challenges were left to fend for themselves.
+Although the city has made significant improvements over the past few years to make public transit more accessible, it is far from perfect.
+At this time only about 20% of subway stations are equipped with elevators or other wheelchair accessible options.
 If you are in need of wheelchair access, the bus may be best.
 You can find wheelchair accessible stations at this website: http://web.mta.info/accessibility/stations.htm#manhattan

 Although this may all sound intimidating and difficult, it really isn't once you have tried it.
 Enjoy and on behalf of all New Yorkers thank you for using the subway!
 It's green, economical and efficient.